You are here

 - Hazardous Waste: Alaska, American Samoa, Guam, Iowa, Puerto Rico, Virgin Islands

 - Water: Alaska, American Samoa, District of Columbia, Guam, Idaho, Massachusetts, New Hampshire, New Mexico, Puerto Rico, and all tribes other than Navajo Nation

 The most recent federal fiscal year may not show a complete data set because it has not yet been verified or the year is not completed.

 New Jersey CWA

-Please note that New Jersey is not supplying EPA with required data about its Clean Water Act program as it has not converted to ICIS-NPDES.
-EPA has copied New Jersey's data from the old PCS system as of November 29, 2012.
-This allows users to see the list of regulated facilities and associated historical activities; however, subsequent state activities are not being reported.
+Please note that New Jersey was not supplying EPA with data about its Clean Water Act discharge program, as it did not convert to the current program data system (ICIS-NPDES) until March 2018.
+EPA copied New Jersey's data from the old data system on November 29, 2012.
+This allowed users to see the list of regulated facilities and associated historical activities; however, subsequent state activities were not being reported until recently.